-If you close Rhythmbox by pressing Alt+F4 or clicking the red close button (3), it will disappear from view but continue to play in the background.
+If you close Rhythmbox by pressing Alt+F4 or clicking the red close button (, it will disappear from view but continue to play in the background.
 You can still control your music or reopen from the Sound indicator.
-To quit Rhythmbox completely, press Ctrl+Q.
+To quit Rhythmbox completely, press Ctrl+Q or choose Music • Quit from the menu bar.